SimTO: A two-stage, simulation-driven topology optimization framework for bespoke soft robotic grippers

 \subsubsection{Grasping performance of softer designs}

-The softer designs returned slightly lower success rates compared to the stiffer designs from Table~\ref{tab1}.
+The softer designs achieved slightly lower success rates (Table~\ref{tab2}) than the stiffer designs.
 This trend was expected, as reduced material stiffness inherently decreases overall grip strength.
-Despite this, the grippers maintained strong generalization capabilities.
-The most robust generalizers used multi-arm (e.g., the first hourglass and gear designs), multi-cavity (e.g., the first curvy ball design) and hook-based (e.g., the second spiky ball design) grasping strategies.
-Interestingly, multi-armed designs with high geometric diversity were obtained in as few as 1 and 2 SimTO iterations (e.g., the second gear and first hourglass designs).
-This suggests that the use of rich contact-based loads alone can generate high-performing specialist grippers, and multiple SimTO iterations are not always required.
+Despite this, most grippers maintained strong robustness to object pose variations and generalization to unseen objects.
+The highest out-of-domain success rates were associated with \textbf{multi-armed} (first hourglass and gear designs), \textbf{multi-cavity} (first curvy ball design), and \textbf{hook}-based (e.g., second spiky ball design) grasping strategies (Fig.~\ref{fig:diverse_grasping_modes}).
+Two multi-armed designs with strong in-domain and out-of-domain success rates also emerged in as few as 1-2 SimTO iterations (the second gear and first hourglass designs).
+This suggests that the use of rich contact-based loads alone can generate high-performing grippers, and that multiple SimTO iterations are not always required.